mhaack/mh-site/content/posts/2020-01-14-jama-villa/index.md

 ### Custom Integrations

 While Home Assistant already includes more than 1.500 integrations there are still some devices or services which are not integrated yet.
 Additionally, there is a large ecosystem of so-called custom integrations.
 They are not natively integrated into Home Assistant and must be loaded sideways via some special folder.
-Luckily there is HACS (Home Assistant Community Store) which helps to manage custom integration and Lovelace UI plug-ins and which is a custom integration on its own.
+Luckily there is HACS (Home Assistant Community Store) which helps to manage custom integration and Lovelace UI plug-ins, and which is a custom integration on its own.

 | Custom Integration                                                                     | Config                                                                                                  |
 | -------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------- |